lorn-jaeger/GEE-Wildfire-Data/README.md

  We then created an oath account for google drive access.
 We need to create an OAuth account for Google Drive access.
 In the top right hamburger menu select:

  - APIs & Services/Credentials/+Create credentials/OAuth client ID
 	- OAuth client ID
 		- first configure OAuth screen.
 Select Desktop App and give it a name.
 		- keep track of the Client ID and Client secret, we will need those later.
 		- click download JSON from this screen, these are your credentials.

- TODO: enable apis
 Now we need to enable the apis.
 In the top right hamburger menu select:

 - APIs & Services
 From this menu select `Google Drive API` and click `Enable API`.
 Do the same for `Google Earth Engine API`

  Now we need to add ourselves as a test user in google cloud navigate to API's & Servies/OAut concent screen/Audience